79 pointsby nafnlj9 months ago9 comments

 Modern English is just particularly goofy, young, and not conservative, especially in its American variant.
 We rankmark by accumulating more exotic words with more exotic vowels, until the vocabulary is absurdly large and redundant.

-• kej3 days ago
+• kej9 months ago

 This reminds me of Poul Anderson's "Uncleftish Beholding" [1] which is an attempt to explain atomic science without words derived from French, Latin, and Greek.